scossu/lakesuperior/README.md

 LAKEsuperior is an experimental [Fedora Repository](http://fedorarepository.org) implementation.

-## Basic concepts
+## Guiding Principles

 LAKEsuperior aims at being an uncomplicated, efficient Fedora 4 implementation.

+Its main goals are:

+- *Simplicity of design:* LAKEsuperior relies on [LMDB](https://symas.com/lmdb/), an embedded, high-performance key-value store, for storing metadata and on the filesystem to store binaries.
+- *Efficiency:* while raw speed is important, LAKEsuperior also aims at being conservative with resources.
+Its memory and CPU footprint are small.
+Python C extensions are used where possible to improve performance.
+- *Reliability:* fully ACID-compliant writes guarantee consistency of data.
+- *Ease of management:* Contents can be queried directly via term search or SPARQL without the aid of external indices.
+Scripts and interfaces for repository administration and monitoring are shipped with the standard release.
+- *Portability:* aims at maintaining a minimal set of dependencies.

-Key features:
+## Key features

 - Drop-in replacement for Fedora4 (with some caveats: see [Delta document](doc/notes/fcrepo4_deltas.md))—currently being tested with Hyrax 2
-- Stores metadata in a graph store, binaries in filesystem
-- Simple search and SPARQL Query API via back-end triplestore (planned)
+- Term-based search (*planned*) and SPARQL Query API + UI
-- No performance issues storing many resources under the same container; no [kudzu](https://www.nature.org/ourinitiatives/urgentissues/land-conservation/forests/kudzu.xml) pairtree segmentation <sup id="a1">[1](#f1)</sup>
+- No performance penalty for storing many resources under the same container; no [kudzu](https://www.nature.org/ourinitiatives/urgentissues/land-conservation/forests/kudzu.xml) pairtree segmentation <sup id="a1">[1](#f1)</sup>
-- Mitigates "many member" issue: constant performance writing to a resource with many children or members; option to omit children in retrieval
+- Constant performance writing to a resource with many children or members; option to omit children in retrieval
-- Flexible back-end layouts: options to organize information in back end
-- Migration tool (planned)
+- Migration tools (*planned*)
+- Python API (*planned*): Authors of Python clients can use LAKEsuperior as an embedded repository with no HTTP traffic or interim RDF serialization & de-serialization involved.

 Implementation of the official [Fedora API specs](https://fedora.info/spec/) (Fedora 5.x and beyond) is not